-SECTION 1 O ur plan must honor your rights as a member of the plan 129 Section 1.1 We must provide information in a way that works for you 129 Section 1.2 We must treat you with fairness and respect at all times 129 Section 1.3 We must ensure that you get timely access to your covered services and drugs 129 Section 1.4 We must protect the privacy of your personal health information 130 Section 1.5 We must give you information about the plan, its network of providers, and your covered services 137 Section 1.6 We must support your right to make decisions about your care 138 Section 1.7 You have the right to make complaints and to ask us to reconsider decisions we have made 140 Section 1.8 What can you do if you believe you are being treated unfairly or your rights are not being respected?
-140 Section 1.9 How to get more information about your rights 141 SECTION 2 You have some responsibilities as a member of the plan Section 2.1 What are your responsibilities?
-141
+SECTION 1 Our plan must honor your rights as a member of the plan 140 Section 1.1 We must provide information in a way that works for you (in languages other than English, in large print, or other alternate formats) Section 1.2 We must treat you with fairness and respect at all times 140 Section 1.3 We must ensure that you get timely access to your covered services and drugs Section 1.4 We must protect the privacy of your personal health information Section 1.5 We must give you information about the plan, its network of providers, and your covered services Section 1.6 We must support your right to make decisions about your care 149 Section 1.7 You have the right to make complaints and to ask us to reconsider decisions we have made Section 1.8 What can you do if you believe you are being treated unfairly or your rights are not being respected?
+Section 1.9 How to get more information about your rights SECTION 2 You have some responsibilities as a member of the plan Section 2.1 What are your responsibilities?
+5 1

-SECTION 1 Our plan must honor your rights as a member of the plan

-Section 1.1 We must provide information in a way that works for you
+SECTION 1 Our plan must honor your rights as a member of the plan Section 1.1 We must provide information in a way that works for you (in languages other than English, in large print, or other alternate formats)